Metro Streetcar: Expansion

-Additional extensions to the system are under discussion, the most ambitious of which is a 2.5 mi extension to Little Rock National Airport.
+Additional extensions to the system are under discussion, the most ambitious of which is a 2.5 mi extension to Clinton National Airport.
 If the expansion is completed, the status of the line could take on a role as some form of light rail line, instead of its current role as a heritage trolley.
 The proposed extension, among others in Savannah and Tampa, is considered a hybrid form of transport known as "rapid streetcar".
 The expansion of the River Rail Streetcar line, turning it into a more effective rail rapid transit line, would be the first example of such a system in the United States.

 Rolling stock

 Metro Streetcar initially used three replica vintage electric trolleys.
 Two more streetcars were added as a part of the new Phase II extension.
 The design of these cars is generally similar to Birney-type streetcars used in Little Rock until after World War II.
 The original number series for those cars was 400–407.
 The present cars continue that number series, albeit 60 years later, with the current cars being numbered 408–412.
 All of the cars in the present fleet were manufactured by the Gomaco Trolley Company.